l3wi/HUB/HubTools.md

 ## Hub Tools

-### Confirming User Deposits
+### Independent Confirmation of User Deposits

 Independent confirmation of deposits may be helpful for analysis or problem solving.
 Here are three ways to check whether a deposit was confirmed:

 **via getBalances**

 Check the balance of an address using the getBalances API call.

-Prerequisite:  unique deposit address for each individual user

-Continuously call getBalances with the deposit address to determine whether an address has a confirmed balance or not.
+Continuously call getBalances with the deposit address to determine whether an address has a confirmed balance.

 **via findTransactions**